fjtapia/sort_parallel_benchmark/README.md

 You have folders with the different operating system and compiler used.

-Inside the Linux64_GCC and Linux64_CLANG folders, you can find the source code and  shell scripts for to compile and run the benchmark.
+Inside the Linux64_GCC and Linux64_CLANG folders, you can find the source code and  shell scripts for to compile and run the benchmark, and the compiled programs for to run it directly.
 The time needed by all depend between 10 and 20 min depending of your machine.

 The program generate a file of 800 M (input.bin) with the random information used in the benchmark.
 When finish, this file is deleted

-The Linux64_CLANG don't use the GCC Parallel sort and GCC Parallel Stable sort  due to the problems with the OpenMP of the version used (4.7).The version 4.8 in Linux, have a bug, which impede the compilation with the C++11 features.
+The Linux64_CLANG don't use the GCC Parallel sort and GCC Parallel Stable sort  due to the problems with the OpenMP of the version used (4.7).The version 4.8 in some Linux distributions, have a bug, which impede the compilation with the C++11 features.

 In the Windows64 you can find the source code of the benchmark and a version compiled with the Visual Studio 2015.